Castelnuovo-Mumford regularity and Ratliff-Rush closure: Regularity of the fiber ring

 Throughout this section let $A$ be a finitely generated standard graded algebra over a field $k$ with $\dim A > 0$.
-Let $\mm$ be the maximal graded ideal of $A$ and $I$ an $\mm$-primary ideal generated by homogeneous elements of the same degree $d$, $d \ge 1$.
+Let $I$ be an ideal generated by homogeneous elements of the same degree $d$, $d \ge 1$.
+Under this assumption, the fiber ring $F(I)$ is isomorphic to the algebra $k[I_d]$ generated by the elements of the component $I_d$ of $I$.